 A student whose cumulative grade point average (G.P.A.) is 3.0 or higher is in good academic standing, which is required for graduation.
 If a student’s G.P.A. drops below 3.0, he or she will be placed on academic warning.
 The G.P.A. must be restored to 3.0 within 9 credits completed from the term in which the G.P.A. fell below 3.0.
 The 3.0 average may be restored by repeating courses or by taking additional courses.
 There are no limitations to the number of times a student can fall below 3.0 and restore his or her G.P.A.
 However, no more than 3 courses (9 credits) beyond those required for the degree can be used to raise the G.P.A. and all requirements for the program must be completed within the time limitation policy.

 A student on academic warning who does not restore the G.P.A. to 3.0 as required will be dismissed from the College for academic reasons.
+A student, who does not meet the conditions of provisional admission, will have admission rescinded and will be dismissed from the College.
 A student who has been found by the Graduate Council to be in extreme violation of the Graduate School’s regulations of academic conduct will be dismissed from the program and from the College (see Violations of Academic Conduct ).
 Students who are dismissed from the College may not enroll in another graduate program or as a non-degree-seeking student.
 A student may appeal academic dismissal as outlined in Exceptions to Academic Policies, Regulations or Requirements.

-A student who wishes to change from non-degree status to a degree program must inform the Graduate School Office, in writing, of this intent.
+A student who wishes to change from non-degree status to a degree program must apply for admission through the Graduate School.
 The student must submit any additional documents required of the specific program of interest and have his or her file reviewed by the program director.
 Admission as a non-degree student does not guarantee admission to a degree program.
 A maximum of 12 credits taken by a non-degree student may apply to a degree program.

-A student who wishes to transfer from one degree program to another must submit a written request to the Graduate School, which will consult with the appropriate department(s) before rendering any decisions.
-Credits earned in the original program may apply to the new program if, in the opinion of the dean, they are appropriate to the new degree.
+A student who wishes to transfer from one degree program to another must submit a written request to the Office of the Registrar, which will consult with the appropriate department(s) before rendering any decisions.
+Credits earned in the original program may apply to the new program if, in the opinion of the Registrar and the Program Director, they are appropriate to the new degree.
 Academic performance in any and all graduate coursework will be considered in appeals to transfer between degree programs.
-Students who have failed to earn a degree after attempting a comprehensive examination twice—or after failing to complete satisfactorily a field work project, software project or thesis—may not transfer credits earned in that program to another degree program.
+Students who have failed to earn a degree after attempting a comprehensive examination twice—or after failing to complete satisfactorily a field work project, capstone, software project or thesis—may not transfer credits earned in that program to another degree program.

 A student who has earned one master’s degree from Hood College may earn a second master’s degree upon satisfactory completion of the program requirements in a second graduate degree program.
 Up to six hours of graduate credit may be applied from the first master’s degree program to the second one.
 Courses eligible for transfer must have been completed no earlier than five years from the start of the Hood graduate program.
 The seven-year time limit will begin with enrollment in the first new course of the second graduate program.
 All other academic requirements will apply to the second program except that the second major or concentration must be different from the first major or concentration.
-Students planning to pursue a second degree must notify the Graduate School in writing of their intent.
+Students planning to pursue a second degree must apply through the Graduate School.

 Graduate students may enroll in and pursue two master’s degree programs simultaneously.
-In order to apply to a second degree program, the student must submit a request in writing to the Graduate School, which will then consult with the student’s current adviser and director of the second degree program.
+In order to apply to a second degree program, the student must submit a request in writing to the Office of the Registrar, which will then consult with the student’s current adviser and director of the second degree program.
 After consultation and review of the student’s transcripts, a decision will be rendered.
-The final decision of acceptance or denial resides with the Director of Graduate Admissions.
+The final decision of acceptance or denial resides with the program directors.

 The following guidelines apply to students pursuing two master’s degree programs simultaneously:

-Faculty advisers, the program director, the dean of the Graduate School and the staff are available to assist students.
+Faculty advisers, the program director and the Registrar are available to assist students.
 Procedures have been set up to check progress toward the degree.
 It is the student’s responsibility, however, to know the requirements for her or his degree and to fulfill them.
 It is also the student’s responsibility to request approval for any course substitutions from their academic adviser or program director prior to enrollment.
 Failure to receive approval for course substitutions prior to enrollment may result in a delay in program completion.
 It is the student’s responsibility to be thoroughly familiar with the academic policies and procedures, as outlined in this catalog.